 The project is run out of the not-for-profit institutions, Boston Children’s Hospital Computational Health Informatics Program and the Harvard Medical School Department for Biomedical Informatics.

 Open standards enable developers to build apps that can connect to health data systems such as EHRs and data warehouses without requiring specialized knowledge about each system.
 For clinicians, patients, and researchers, standards facilitate an ecosystem of third party apps that can offer EHR modules tailored to their needs, as well as extend systems with new capabilities such as integrated precision medicine.

 The SMART project defines a health data layer that builds on the emerging FHIR (Fast Healthcare Interoperability Resource) API and resource definitions.
 FHIR provides a detailed set of “core” data models, but in order to support diverse requirements across varied regions and use cases, many fields optional and vocabularies are under-constrained.
-To enable substitutable health apps as well as third-party application services, SMART applies a set of “profiles” that provide developers with expectations about the vocabularies that used to express medications, problems, labs, and other clinical data.
+To enable substitutable health apps as well as third-party application services, SMART applies a set of “profiles” that provide developers with expectations about the vocabularies that are used to express medications, problems, labs, and other clinical data.

 Additionally, SMART standards outline a robust authorization model for apps based on the OAuth standard, providing a key component that enables innovation while keeping patients and providers in control of their data.
 Finally, through the SMART Genomics and SMART CDS Hooks efforts, the SMART project is taking the lead on defining the next generation of FHIR based standards for the clinical use of genomic data and the integration of clinical decision support into provider workflows.